My Cake School

 Cake Base- This is a heavy cake and so you'll need a sturdy base.
 Ours was a wooden base, approx. ½ inch thick.
 We covered our board with a green plastic table cloth as usual and secured on the underside of the base with a heavy duty (upholstery) staple gun.

-Then we used 4 small felt surface protector pads like this so that the base would be slightly elevated & staples would not scratch the table. *We like this method, but you could also cover your wooden board with a layer of fondant and glue ribbon around the sides!
+Then we used 4 small felt surface protector pads so that the base would be slightly elevated & staples would not scratch the table. *We like this method, but you could also cover your wooden board with a layer of fondant and glue ribbon around the sides!

 Enjoy the Video!